derbyjs/derby/index.md

 #### Array methods

-Array methods can only be used on a paths set to arrays, null, or undefined.
+Array methods can only be used on paths set to arrays, null, or undefined.
 If the path is null or undefined, the path will first be set to an empty array before applying the method.

 > ### `length = `model.push` ( path, items..., [callback] )`
 >